5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 - WiFi should now be working again: <br>![](https://www.insanelymac.com/uploads/monthly_2023_08/1841481226_Bildschirmfoto2023-08-02um11_19_25.thumb.png.42f9df96caa57f9bcfeb1a4d596c5735.png)

 ## Notes
-This workaround will probably no longer be required once the official Patcher for Sonoma is released and the option for root patching WiFi funtionality can either be enabled in the GUI or the detection for used cards in Wintel machines works better.
-After all this Patcher was written for real Macs after all.
+This workaround will probably no longer be required once the official Patcher for macOS Sonoma is released and the option for root patching WiFi functionality can either be enabled in the GUI or the detection for used cards in Wintel machines works better.
+After all, OpenCore Legacy Patcher was written for real Macs.

 ## Credits
 - Acidanthera for OpenCore and Kexts
 - Dortania for OpenCore Legacy Patcher
 - Acquarius13 for figuring out what to edit in the Source Code
-- deeveedee for his tests and pointng towards using `brcmfxbeta` boot-arg
+- deeveedee for his tests and pointing towards using `brcmfxbeta` boot-arg